chrisparnin/EngineeringBasics/Setup.md

 ## An installation philosophy: Avoid manual installation

 When possible, using a package manager can allow you to automate and streamline the installation of tools.
-Instead of hunting down the right website, find the right version, download and click through an installation wizard, you let the package manager take care of all those manual steps for you.
-Later on, the ability to automation installation of software environments becomes important in later stages of software development, such as continuous integration, or deployment.
+Instead of hunting down the right website, finding the right version and dowload link, then clicking through an installation wizard---you let the package manager take care of all those manual steps for you!

+*Tip*: Later on, the ability to automate the installation of software environments becomes important in later stages of software development, such as continuous integration, or deployment.

 ### Package Managers